-Well-Watered Women = a call to love God's Word more than the world
+a call to love god's word more than this world

 - Well-watered women overflow life and truth onto others in need of a drink.
 There is a thirsty world around us seeking for the satisfaction we have found in Christ.
 Our love for Jesus should overflow in every outlet – our home, our work, our errands, our social media platforms, and our to-do lists.
 All should be centered around making much of Jesus.
 (John 8:38, Matthew 25:35-40)